JSock21/John-Sock-cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio – John Sock

-Aspiring SOC Analyst transitioning into cybersecurity after a successful career in sales leadership and technical field work.
-This portfolio documents my structured learning, risk-based security thinking, and practical application of cybersecurity concepts as I prepare for an entry-level cybersecurity role.
+Aspiring SOC Analyst transitioning into cybersecurity after a successful career in sales leadership and earlier technical field work.
+This portfolio documents my structured learning, risk-based security thinking, and hands-on application of cybersecurity concepts as I prepare for an entry-level security operations role.

 ---

 ## 🎯 Career Objective
-To secure a SOC Analyst or Junior Cybersecurity Analyst position where I can contribute to threat detection, risk assessment, and incident response in a fast-paced, remote environment while continuing to grow my technical skill set.
+To secure a SOC Analyst or Junior Cybersecurity Analyst position where I can contribute to threat detection, risk assessment, and incident response in a fast-paced, remote environment while continuing to expand my technical skill set.

 ---